NoaneDan/Data-Structures/README.md

 # Data-Structures
-Java implementation of the common data structures.
+C implementation of the common data structures.